 Marion, of Houston and Napa, California, is the founder of Millennium Seismic Ltd., a Calgary, Alberta-based company; currently he serves as CEO and president of Integrated Corrosion Companies (formerly Brance-Krachy).
 His career in the geophysical industry spans more than 30 years.
 Marion and wife Cathy, a native of Chautauqua County, are longtime Chautauquans.

-Norton, of New York City, has served as a senior vice president & business banking executive for Wachovia Bank, chief operating officer and vice president for Banco Popular of Puerto Rico, and commissioner of finance for the government of the U.S. Virgin Islands.
+Norton, who lives in New York City, has had a 28-year career in banking and finance.
+She has served as a Senior Vice President and the Business Banking Executive for Wachovia Bank, Chief Operating Officer and Vice President for Banco Popular of Puerto Rico in the Virgin Islands, and the Commissioner of Finance for the Government of the U.S. Virgin Islands.
 She and her husband are relative newcomers to Chautauqua, having visited during summer for four years.